Why does Schr\"odinger's cat refuse to be quantic: Discussion

-As stated in \cite{Gisin2} {\textit{`.. nothing in the QM formalism prevents one from applying it to macroscopical objects.'}}, and this is what has been done with the cat in the famous paradox.
-But it has been done recklessly.
-Contrarily to quantum entities, a cat possesses the plain actuality of its determinations and there is no need to substitute operators and state vectors for numbers and functions in order to describe a cat.
+In effect, as stated in \cite{Gisin2} `.. nothing in the QM formalism prevents one from applying it to macroscopical objects.', and this is what is done with the cat in the famous paradox.
+But it is done recklessly.
+Contrarily to quantum entities, in effect, a cat possesses the plain actuality of its determinations, and in order to describe a cat, there is no need to substitute operators and state vectors for numbers and functions.

-Much less than a classical magnetic field to neutron's spins, the animal state gets entangled to the radio-active atom states.
-The only issue for this system, considering the atom state's superposition, is that after a given duration of time, there is a certain probability for the animal to be either dead or alive, and this is in no way indicative that the cat would have passed from a supposedly entangled state (would this be possible) to a factorized one.
-Final state statistics are the same in either cases \cite{mlb}, a quite generic situation of Quantum Mechanics, known under the name of {\textit{non-uniqueness of the preparation}}.
+In support of this, we have seen that even a classical magnetic field doesn't get entangled to neutron's spins, and, {\textit{a fortiori}}, it is the same in the case of a cat with respect to the states of a radioactive atom.
+The only outcome for this system, considering the atom state's superposition, is that after a given duration of time, there is a certain probability for the animal to be either dead or alive.
+But this is in no way indicative that the cat would have passed from a supposedly entangled state (would this be possible) to a factorised one.
+Final state statistics are the same in either cases \cite{mlb}, a generic situation in Quantum Mechanics, known under the name of non-uniqueness of the preparation; this cannot stand for a proof of entanglement, not even evoking the impossibility of any theoretical control and reliable detection of entanglement, beyond a certain level of complexity.

+- At a theoretical level, it is usually believed that a resolution of generic Schr\"odinger's cat situations would require that a theory of quantum measurement be sufficiently achieved in order to end up with some definite and unique result out of Von Neumann chains, like expression (2) ${}^{\footnotemark[11]}$.

+Besides, decades of tremendous developments, relying on all sorts of extensions to the original linear problem, and including gravitation, have not produced convincing and universal solutions.
+It is then not surprising that, in a recurrent fashion since the early days of quantum physics, in addition to gravity whose unification to quantum physics is not yet available, some authors go back again to the observer's conscience in order to find a solution~\cite{Penrose}.

+In view of these `over-speculative' considerations, one may think instead that the resolution of the quantum enigma is not to be looked for in these directions, and that it may stand closer to the nature of the quantum object itself \cite{Grandou}.